Skip to main content

 EPA further recommends that training providers document the trainee’s objection by having the trainee sign a statement containing the following: “My refusal to be photographed is grounded upon a sincerely held religious belief.
 I understand that if challenged, I may be found in noncompliance unless I can demonstrate the sincerity of my religious beliefs.”
 Training providers should submit a copy of this statement to EPA in lieu of a photograph.
 For anyone who can demonstrate that his or her refusal to be photographed is grounded upon a sincerely held religious belief this acknowledgement will be treated as the equivalent of a certificate.

-NOTE: Training providers may now use CDX to submit post-training notifications to EPA that contain the above-described numbering protocol.
+NOTE: Training providers must now use CDX to submit post-training notifications to EPA that contain the above-described numbering protocol.

 Question Number: 23002-32128